JeroenNelen/rxjs_angular2_demo/README.md

-# ngnl_demos
+# MJR RXJS Observables demp

-Demo code from my keynote at NGNL 2016.
-Slides [here](https://docs.google.com/presentation/d/1dC4oyxrE5IqDSJpKI_akszfFgBx24vC7YDYzmbrvnmM/edit?usp=sharing)
+Demo application for the MJR session about Reactive Programming and Observables

-## instructions
+## How to install

 - clone this repo
 - `npm install`
-- `npm install -g typings`
+- `npm install -g typings webpack webpack-dev-server`
 - `typings install`
 - `npm start`